wwwaylon/wwwaylon.github.io/archive/2024-11-2-reproduce.md

 <h2 id="reproducibility-made-simple">Reproducibility Made Simple</h2>
 As statisticians, our work often involves complex analyses with many steps, from data cleaning and visualization to statistical modeling and interpretation.
 Ensuring that these steps can be accurately replicated by others (or by ourselves in the future) is crucial.
 An .Rmd file integrates code, output, and narrative text in one cohesive document, providing a seamless way to reproduce analyses from start to finish.

-When you use '.Rmd', anyone with access to your file (and data) can run the code and produce identical results.
+When you use `.Rmd`, anyone with access to your file (and data) can run the code and produce identical results.
 This guarantees that colleagues and reviewers can verify your findings and that your work remains accessible and interpretable over time.

 <h2 id="clear-documentation-for-collaboration">Clear Documentation for Collaboration</h2>
 Applied statistics in research often involves working as part of a team with diverse backgrounds, including clinicians, epidemiologists, and other statisticians.
 A typical '.Rmd' document allows you to add explanatory text alongside your code (annotations), turning your analyses into readable, self-contained reports.
 You can describe your choice of models, explain data transformations, functions or macros, and even outline limitations, all in one document.